Neuhaus93/TodoASP/README.md

-# React Native Todoist Clone
+# TodoASP - React Native

 This is a React Native project that is a clone of the popular to-do list app Todoist.
 The app allows users to create, edit, and delete tasks, as well as mark them as complete or incomplete.